-The IRS says that common calculations errors that can be caught by the IRS computer system is not a reason to have to file an amended return.
+The IRS says that common calculations errors that can be caught by the IRS computer system are not a reason to have to file an amended return.

 Where to Begin the Amendment Process